 We’re calling on developers to create practical, effective, and high-quality applications based on cloud, data, and artificial intelligence that can have an immediate and lasting impact.

 The winners will be announced and awarded in October.
-The top team will receive a USD$200,000 grand prize, open source support from the Linux Foundation, and introduction to potential investors.
+The top team will receive a USD$200,000 grand prize, open source support from the Linux Foundation, and an introduction to potential investors.
 Now, through Code and Response, the winning team receives development assistance to scale their winning solution and the opportunity to deploy the solution through the IBM Corporate Service Corps and implementation partners.

 Once again, we’re making our technology available to you as well as resources to help you get started.